Liver cancer (Primary)

 Pain

-In some people, the liver cancer itself can cause pain, particularly in the upper right area of the abdomen (belly) and, sometimes, in the right shoulder.
-In advanced cancer, the liver may press on nerves that connect to the shoulder (referred pain).
+In some people, liver cancer can cause pain, particularly in the upper right area of the abdomen (belly) and, sometimes, in the right shoulder.
+If the cancer has spread outside the liver, pain may also occur in the ribs, back or pelvis.

 Poor appetite and weight loss